Sogn Art Centre

 Highlights from 1917 to 1993

-The artist depicted landscapes and nature in all seasons, but also houses and city life.
-He painted portraits of relatives and acquaintances, both on his own initiative and on commission.
-He also worked with still lifes, nudes, and interiors.
-He depicted people at work both at home in Lærdal and at Gaustad Psychiatric Hospital, where he was admitted for 16 years.
-There he also portrayed how he experienced his fellow patients and his own illness and loneliness.
+The majority of the motifs are from Lærdal and Oslo.
+Some are from his study trips to Paris and Røros.
+In a sketchbook from 1929, Gjesme wrote: ‘Art should be of the present, of this instant’.
+Here we present highlights from the various types of motifs the artist explored.
+He depicted landscapes and nature in all seasons.
+He rendered architecture and city life.
+He portrayed relatives and acquaintances, both on his own initiative and on commission.
+He worked on still lifes, interiors and nudes.
+He depicted people at work, both at home in Lærdal and at Gaustad Psychiatric Hospital, where he was admitted for 16 years.
+There, he also depicted how he experienced his fellow patients’ and his own illness and loneliness.

-In his drawings from his time at Gaustad Hospital, Gjesme retained the same steady line and sense of detail as before, while in his paintings he worked with stronger colors and color combinations than before and in an increasingly simplified and expressive style.
-In many works from the Gaustad period, Gjesme can be described as a late expressionist.
-During his long artistic career, one can therefore say that he explored most of the styles within modernism.
-Towards the end of his stay and after Gaustad, his expression became even more dissolved – and at times marked by tremors – due to years of strong medication.
+In the drawings from his time at Gaustad, Gjesme retains the same steady line and the same eye for detail as before, whilst in his paintings he works with stronger colours and colour combinations than before and in an increasingly simplified and expressive style.
+Over the course of his long artistic career, he explored many of the styles that characterise Modernism.
+After Gaustad, his style became even more dissolved – and at times marked by tremors – due to years of heavy medication.

 Plan your visit